mimblewimble/grin/doc/wallet/usage.md

 ##### Password

 Your wallet.seed file, which contains your wallet's unique master seed, is encrypted with your password.
-Your password is specified at wallet creation time, and must be provided for any wallet operation using the `-p`argument.
+Your password is specified at wallet creation time, and must be provided for any wallet operation.
+You will be prompted for your password when required, but you can also specify it on the command line by providing the `-p`argument.

 ```sh
 [host]$ grin wallet -p mypass info